cap-ntu/baconian-project/README.md

 Baconian [beˈkonin] is a toolbox for model-based reinforcement learning with user-friendly experiment setting-up, logging and visualization modules developed by [CAP](http://cap.scse.ntu.edu.sg/).
-We aim to develop a flexible, re-usable and modularized framework that can allow the user's to easily set-up a model-based rl experiments by reuse modules we offered.
+We aim to develop a flexible, re-usable and modularized framework that can allow the users to easily set-up one model-based rl experiments by reusing modules we provide.

 ### Release news:
 - 2020.01.30 Update some dependent packages versions, and release some preliminary benchmark results with hyper-parameters.